 Oranje first looked dangerous around the half-hour mark when Daley Blind found Van Persie with a fine cross from the left.
 The striker then set up Sneijder, who fired wide from inside the area.

-An Arjen Robben free-kick shortly after almost led to the opener, but Sergei Pareiko was alert and kept the ball out.
-The Bayern man again threatened minutes later when he danced past two opponents, only to aim just wide from a narrow angle.
+An Arjen Robben free kick shortly after almost led to the opener, but Sergei Pareiko was alert and kept the ball out.
+The Bayern man again threatened minutes later when he dances past two opponents, only to aim just wide from a narrow angle.

 Van Persie had by then already seen a goal disallowed for offside, while Robben saw his cheeky lob cancelled for the same reason.

-Estonia were initially happy to sit back and defend, yet they came close to grabbing the lead in the closing minutes of the first half.
-Sander Puri cut inside from the right before setting up Konstantin Vassiljev in the centre of the pitch.
+Estonia was initially happy to sit back and defend, yet the team came close to grabbing the lead in the closing minutes of the first half.
+Sander Puri cut inside from the right before setting up Konstantin Vassiljev in the center of the pitch.
 The midfielder blasted a powerful shot toward the Dutch goal, which was only just parried by Kenneth Vermeer, who also kept out the rebound.

 Nevertheless, the prolific forward got his goal at last in the 72nd minute.
 Once again Janmaat sent in a dangerous cross from the right, and the unmarked Van Persie volleyed home from five yards out.

 Estonia should have pegged one back 10 minutes before the final whistle when Martin Vunk was clean through on goal after a superb pass from Vassiljev.
-However, the Sillamae Kalev midfielder failed under pressure and blasted his shot over.
+However, the Sillamae Kalev midfielder budged under the pressure and blasted his shot over.

-The result leaves Netherlands top of their group with 15 points from five games, with their next match at home against Romania on Tuesday.
+Netherlands remains first in its section with 15 points from five games.
+The team's next match is at home against Romania on Tuesday.

-Estonia sit fifth in Group D with three points from five encounters.
-They take on Andorra on March 26.
+Estonia sits fifth in Group D with three points from five encounters.
+It takes on Andorra on March 26.